Time inhomogeneous Generalized Mehler Semigroups: On the equation

-\begin{remark} Proposition \ref{Prop:Construction_ld} generalize \cite[Lemma 2.6]{BRS96} which dealt with homogeneous generalized Mehler semigroups (see \eqref{GMehlerSemigroup}) using differentiability condition.
+\begin{remark} Proposition \ref{Prop:Construction_ld} generalizes \cite[Lemma 2.6]{BRS96} which study homogeneous generalized Mehler semigroups (see \eqref{GMehlerSemigroup}) using differentiability condition.
 For the homogeneous case, there are some generalizations of \cite[Lemma 2.6]{BRS96}.
 Neerven \cite{Van00} relaxed the differentiability condition for general Gaussian Mehler semigroups on Banach space.
-Dawson et al. \cite[Theorem 2.1]{DL04} (see also \cite[Theorem 2.3]{DLSS04}) used entrance laws to characterize $\mu_t$ and hence dropped the differentiability condition for homogeneous generalized Mehler semigroups on Hilbert spaces.
-For measure-valued skew convolution semigroups, the sufficiency and necessity of the representation were proved in \cite[Theorem 2]{Li96} and \cite[Theorem 3.1]{Li02} respectively, for the homogeneous case and the non-homogeneous case by using entrance laws.
-Proposition \ref{Prop:Construction} can be seen as an attempt to use entrance laws to characterize $\mu_{s,t}$.
+Dawson et al. \cite[Theorem 2.1]{DL04} (see also \cite[Theorem 2.3]{DLSS04}) used entrance laws to characterize $\mu_t$ and dropped the differentiability condition for homogeneous generalized Mehler semigroups on Hilbert spaces.
+For measure-valued skew convolution semigroups, the sufficiency and necessity of the representation appeared in \cite[Theorem 2]{Li96} and \cite[Theorem 3.1]{Li02} respectively, for the homogeneous case and the inhomogeneous case by using entrance laws.
+Proposition \ref{Prop:Construction_ld} can be seen as an attempt to use entrance laws to characterize $\mu_{s,t}$.
 But we do not know how to find a natural measure $\pi$. \end{remark}